ropitz/dataarc-demo/docs/dataarc-tool-help.rst

   While our experts in this example will (for good reasons) map their data to the concepts to which it speaks with the most fidelity, they’ll agree that the concepts of production and animal husbandry are directly connected.
 This agreement has been captured in the concept map.

-  A second zooarchaeologist using the dataArc search tool would likely search using the concept animal husbandry because he shares a disciplinary background and vocabulary with the other zooarchaeologist.
-To help this second zooarchaeologist to discover the saga studies data, which might be relevant to his research question, the dataArc search tool presents results connected to topics the interdisciplinary community thinks are closely related - bridging disciplinary divides created when we search using our own discipline’s ‘obvious’ default terms.
+  A second zooarchaeologist using the dataARC search tool would likely search using the concept animal husbandry because he shares a disciplinary background and vocabulary with the other zooarchaeologist.
+To help this second zooarchaeologist to discover the saga studies data, which might be relevant to his research question, the dataARC search tool presents results connected to topics the interdisciplinary community thinks are closely related - bridging disciplinary divides created when we search using our own discipline’s ‘obvious’ default terms.

 ---

-In the dataArc search tool, the most directly connected concepts and their mapped data are one-degree away on the concept map.
+In the dataARC search tool, the most directly connected concepts and their mapped data are one-degree away on the concept map.
 Less connected but still potentially relevant concepts and their mapped data are two-degrees away.

 Why not just group all the direct, related and contextual results together?
 ---------------------------------------------------------------------------

-The dataArc search tool could, of course, group together all the results, rather than splitting them out based on how closely, conceptually speaking, they are related to the original search term.
+The dataARC search tool could, of course, group together all the results, rather than splitting them out based on how closely, conceptually speaking, they are related to the original search term.
 We’ve chosen to structure the results by how closely they are connected to the original search term, and to expose the explanations of these connections to help users to understand how experts from diverse domains have assessed the relevance of their data to shared different concepts.

-Because the data and disciplines collected together through the dataArc search tool are so diverse, it’s likely that as a user you will encounter data with which you’re really quite unfamiliar and find yourself uncertain about how relevant it is to your original search terms and what that relevance might be.
+Because the data and disciplines collected together through the dataARC search tool are so diverse, it’s likely that as a user you will encounter data with which you’re really quite unfamiliar and find yourself uncertain about how relevant it is to your original search terms and what that relevance might be.
 The ‘direct’, ‘related’ and ‘contextual’ tiers of search results indicate the degree of relevance.

 Results -  Preview the data
 ----------------------------